Britain's FTSE falls as travel stocks suffer

 Its blue-chip peer travel company TUI fell 2.7 percent.

-News that an EgyptAir flight carrying 66 passengers and crew from Paris to Cairo disappeared over the Mediterranean weighed on the sector.
+News that an EgyptAir flight carrying 66 passengers from Paris to Cairo disappeared over the Mediterranean also weighed on the sector.

-Commodity stocks were also among the top sectoral fallers, with oil stocks and miners down between 3-4 percent after U.S. Federal Reserve minutes released late on Wednesday signalled that an interest rate hike was on the table for June.
+British miners were also among the top sectoral fallers, down over 4 percent after U.S. Federal Reserve minutes released late on Wednesday signalled that an interest rate hike was on the table for June.

-The sectors were hit after a stronger dollar put pressure on Brent crude and metals prices, as commodities became more expensive for buyers paying with other currencies.
+Shares in Anglo American, Fresnillo, BHP Billiton, Rio Tinto and Glencore were all down between 4.2 percent to 5.9 percent as a stronger dollar put pressure on metals prices, as metals became more expensive for buyers paying with other currencies.

 “With June now live, you can hardly ... (blame) people continuing to push into the U.S. dollar which spells a difficult period for commodity prices, which makes it difficult for miners,” IG‘S Beauchamp said.

-Fresnillo fell 7 percent, the top fall on the FTSE 100, as the precious metals miner was also hit by a downgrade to “sell” from “neutral” by Citi.
+Fresnillo was also hit by a downgrade to “sell” from “neutral” by Citi.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.